Is your strategy hindering grocery pickup’s performance?

 Online order trends show that curbside pickup continues to capture a larger share of egrocery compared to delivery nationally.
 The trend applies even more so outside the top-ten metro markets in the US.
 This is because more households who shop online for groceries use pickup even though home delivery has been available for a longer time in the US.
 And, it’s because more households prefer to use grocery pickup, partially because it costs less than delivery and, in theory, they have more control over when they receive their online order.

-However, insights flowing out of the Brick Meets Click / Mercatus Grocery Shopping Survey, covering the November 2020 period, illustrate that customer satisfaction for pickup lagged that of delivery in two critical stages of the shopping experience.
+However, insights flowing out of the Brick Meets Click / Mercatus Grocery Shopping Survey, covering the November 2020 period, illustrate that customer satisfaction for pickup lagged behind that of delivery in two critical stages of the shopping experience.
 So, what are the two stages?
 And what should retailers consider in order to address the likely root cause of each?

 Selecting a time slot